lgrees/resy-cli/README.md

 At this point, you should see something that looks like the following:

-The information highlighted in COLOR is what you are looking for.
+The information highlighted in red is what you are looking for.

 To verify that this setup was successful, run: